 where $s,\,t\in\mathbb{R}^2$ and $H=(H_1,H_2)\in\big(\frac{1}{2},1\big)^2$ (the prime $^\prime$ on the integral indicates that one does not integrate on the hyperplanes $(x_i,y_i)=(x_j,y_j)$, $i\neq j$).
 Hermite fields are self-similar processes with stationary increments (see \cite{HS3} for more details).

-From expression \eqref{H} it is possible to note that for $d = 1$, we recover the Hermite process which represents a family that has been studied by several authors see, e.g., \cite{taqq}, \cite{Taqqu79} and \cite{Taqqu17}.
+From expression \eqref{H}, it is possible to note that for one parameter case, we recover the Hermite process which represents a family that has been studied by several authors see, e.g., \cite{taqq}, \cite{Taqqu79} and \cite{Taqqu17}.

-In the same context for $d=1$ in, \cite{Sab}, F. \emph{Sabzikar} has introduced a new class of stochastic processes, called tempered Hermite process.
-He has modified the kernel of the one-parameter Hermite process $Z^{k,\,H}$ multiplying by an exponential tempering factor $\lambda>0$.
+F. \emph{Sabzikar} \cite{Sab} has introduced a new class of one parameter stochastic processes, called tempered Hermite process.
+He has modified the kernel of the one-parameter Hermite process $Z^{k,\,H}$ multiplying it by an exponential tempering factor $\lambda>0$.
 This process has the following time domain representation

 where $B=\{B(t),\, \, t\in\mathbb{R}\}$ is a real-valued standard Brownian motion, $H>\frac{1}{2}$ and $\lambda>0$.
 It has been shown that this process has stationary increments but it is not self-similar.